Zac-HD/hypofuzz/docs-src/literature.rst

 it is assumed that *some* randomly generated test cases will execute the target code, and so the goal is to increase that proportion by biasing the swarm configuration towards including 'trigger' features and omitting 'suppressors'.

+SyML :cite:`SyMLPatternLearning` learn patterns among vulnerability-triggering paths in known-buggy programs, and find that the learned features are predictive in unrelated programs.
+Originally motivated by mitigating path explosion in symbolic execution, it seems equally applicable to directed fuzzing and could be a substantial advantage for a centralized platform where there are more programs (and bugs) to learn from.

 Predictive fuzzing, scaling laws, & when to stop